barbeau/gpstest/LOGGING.md

 You can enable file logging in GPSTest via the Settings.
 By default file logging is turned off for all data to avoid unnecessarily filling up storage space.

-Steps to view data:
+Steps to log and view data:
-1. In the GPSTest app, go to "Settings", scroll down, tap on "Logging and Output" and under "File Output" make sure the box is checked for each data output type you'd like to see (see next section).
+1. In the GPSTest app, go to "Settings", scroll down, tap on "Logging and Output" and under "File Output" make sure the box is checked for each data output type you'd like to see (see next sections).
+1. You can share CSV and JSON log files via the "Share" button in the top action bar of the app, or by copying them off internal memory or SD card over USB.

-#### Data output
+#### Data output - CSV

 Here are the details of file logging:
 * CSV format - Same file format as the Google [GPS Measurement Tools (GNSS Logger) project](https://github.com/google/gps-measurement-tools) so you can use MATLAB tools under that project to [analyze the data](https://github.com/google/gps-measurement-tools#to-process-a-log-file-you-collected-from-gnsslogger).
 * Files are saved to your Android device storage under the `gnss_log` directory.
-* After you've enabled logging via Settings, each time you start the app a new file will be created named with the date and time (e.g., `gnss_log_2019_09_11_13_09_50.txt`).
+* After you've enabled logging via Settings, each time you start the app a new file will be created named with the date and time (e.g., `gnss_log_2019_09_11_13_09_50.csv`).
 If you end the app (e.g., hit back button) and restart it, another file gets created.
 * Each row of the file is prefixed with a string designating the data type:
     * `Raw` - Raw GNSS measurements
     * `Fix` - Location fix information